theodoretripp/air-stable/myreadme.md

          the name isn't like a datamapper type underscore [x]  yes this worked - NameError resolved. found other typo also.

-[x] 2/23 Add search capability QUESTION - on home.erb with new search I don't
+[x] 2/23 Add search capability
-         see how all stalls are displayed? @stalls = the query result right?
+    QUESTION - on home.erb with new search I don't see how all stalls are displayed? @stalls = the query result right?
 Not Stalls.all.

-[ ] 2/23 Retrieve and store latitude and longitude w/restaurant
+[x] 2/23 Retrieve and store latitude and longitude w/restaurant

+[x] 2/23 User may search based upon location
+    QUESTION seems like the search for name and location together are broken - if you type like name you get all results not filtered by location Can't search by location only...

+[ ] Try running on Heroku
+[ ] Start Diverging from can-i-eat-here example
-[ ] 2/2
+[ ] Check other sprint examples

 ## Note